Dynamic-Book/doc/3-References/100-DyboApp/README.md

 management, software.

-To do this requires a common understanding of the structure and design of the DynaBook software ecosystem.
+To do this requires a common understanding of the structure and design of the Dybo software ecosystem.

-# Educator Objects
+# Business Objects

-Educator Objects describe the objects involved in the user activities and their relations.
+Business objects describe the objects involved in the user activities and their relations.
 They are necessary to adapt to the activities the user (learner or educator) needs to conduct.

 ![Business objects diagram](images/image16.png)

-## Administrator Objects
+## Administrative Objects

 These are the objects describing the educational management, not the educational content; the administrative facets of the teacher and